Col Markham: State politics

 Markham won Labor preselection for the newly created seat of Keira in 1988, following the abolition of the previously safe Labor seat of Corrimal held by the long-serving Member for Corrimal, Laurie Kelly.
-Kelly challenged sitting Independent MP Frank Arkell for his seat of Wollongong, but was defeated.
+Kelly challenged sitting Independent MP Frank Arkell for his seat in Wollongong but was defeated.

 Markham won a narrow victory and was subsequently reelected at the 1991 and 1995 State elections, increasing his majority at each election.
 Markham developed a reputation as an occasionally outspoken local MP, publicly clashing with his party over their policies on the coal industry not long after his election.
 He was promoted into the shadow ministry in 1989, taking the position of Shadow Minister for Aboriginal Affairs, but was cut upon the election of the Carr government in 1995 after struggling to gain a profile in the role.

-Markham was appointed Parliamentary Secretary for Aboriginal Affairs after his demotion from Cabinet, and was a persistent advocate for Aboriginal issues throughout the remainder of his parliamentary career.
+Markham was appointed Parliamentary Secretary for Aboriginal Affairs after his demotion from Cabinet and was a persistent advocate for Aboriginal issues throughout the remainder of his parliamentary career.
 He was the architect of early land rights legislation transferring a number of government-owned sites into the control of their traditional owners, and continually campaigned for action from the state government on Aboriginal reconciliation, ultimately resulting in the Carr government's Statement of Commitment on Aboriginal reconciliation in 1997.
 He was also a frequent advocate for local workers as the job cuts of the 1990s hit the Wollongong economy hard.

-Markham had long faced rumours of a preselection challenge from the right-faction, which had been gaining increasing dominance in his region through the late 1990s.
-As a popular local member, however, he was tipped to be difficult to shift, and planned challenges for the 1991 and 1995 elections never eventuated.
+Markham had long faced rumours of a preselection challenge from the right faction, which had been gaining increasing dominance in his region through the late 1990s.
+As a popular local member, however, he was tipped to be difficult to shift and planned challenges for the 1991 and 1995 elections never eventuated.
 He faced a much more difficult situation ahead of the 1999 election, however, when an electoral redistribution saw the right-wing faction gain firm control of the electorate's Labor branches.
 A deal was struck by which Markham would instead contest preselection for the neighbouring seat of Wollongong, held by fellow left-winger Gerry Sullivan.
 Markham won preselection for Wollongong, but his treatment by the party caused a local backlash, with Wollongong councillor Dave Martin running for and nearly winning Markham's old seat of Keira as an independent.
 Sullivan took the preselection to the Supreme Court but lost, and publicly considered running as an independent before deciding against it.